johanneshilden/lets-parse/untyped-lambda-calculus/README.md

 #### Eliminating left recursion

 A production of a context-free grammar is said to be left recursive if it has the form A&nbsp;→&nbsp;Aa.
-Since this is problematic for parsers, a common task is to eliminate left recursion by finding a [https://en.wikipedia.org/wiki/Equivalence_(formal_languages)]((weakly) equivalent) right-recursive grammar for the language defined by a left-recursive grammar.
+Since this is problematic for parsers, a common task is to eliminate left recursion by finding a [(weakly) equivalent](https://en.wikipedia.org/wiki/Equivalence_(formal_languages)) right-recursive grammar for the language defined by a left-recursive grammar.
 For instance, the language for the grammar A&nbsp;→&nbsp;Aa&nbsp;|&nbsp;B is Ba*.
 The right-recursive grammar for this language is

 <!--
 A  → BA' <br />